Joohyun0304/Playful-Communication-Serious-Research/README.md

 # Playful-Communication-Serious-Research

-This Github repository is used for the final project of the Playful Communication and Serious Research course.
+A final project for Brett Peterson's Playful Communication and Serious Research course.
+Final version